Nadiya Bychkova: Strictly Come Dancing

 In 2017, Bychkova appeared as a professional dancer in the fifteenth series of the British television dance show Strictly Come Dancing, partnered with EastEnders actor Davood Ghadami.
 They reached the quarter final of the competition, finishing in sixth place.

 She returned for her second series in 2018, partnered with another 'former' EastEnders actor and Blue singer Lee Ryan.
 The couple were eliminated in week three.

 Bychkova returned for her third series in 2019 and was partnered with ex-professional footballer David James.
 They were the fourth couple to be eliminated.

 In 2021, Bychkova was paired with television journalist, BBC Breakfast, The NFL Show and former Football Focus presenter Dan Walker, some 10 inches taller.
 In 2022, Bychkova was paired with singer, Matt Goss.
 They were the third couple to be eliminated.
 In 2023, Bychkova returned to the series but had no celebrity partner.
 In 2024, Bychkova was paired with Olympic swimmer Tom Dean.
 They were the first couple to be eliminated after losing the first dance-off to Toyah Willcox and Neil Jones.
+For the twenty-third series which transpired to be Bychkova's last, she was paired with former England rugby player Chris Robshaw, and they were the third couple to be eliminated after losing the dance off to Balvinder Sopal and Julian Caillon in the fourth week.

 She had previously been a professional dancer on the Bosnian version of the show.
+She also participated in the Christmas Special 3 times: with Larry Lamb in 2022, Dan Snow in 2023 and Billy Monger in 2024.